pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Likelihood values and model results were largely insensitive to changes in steepness (Figure \ref{fig:h_piner_prof}).
 The change in negative log likelihood over the range of $h = 0.5–1.0$ was less than 10 units with the largest contribution coming from recruitment and abundance indices.
 No other likelihood component had a change of greater than 1 unit.
 The lowest $B_0$ and depletion values were associated with the most productive population, with $h = 1.0$, but there was no qualitative difference between any of these cases (total change in depletion values across the range of $h$ tested was 0.02 units; Figure \ref{fig:h_spawnout}).
 The apparent lack of influence of h on population dynamics for shortspine thornyhead is likely the result of the relatively high estimated stock status across the entire time series, which makes estimation of h difficult.

 A likelihood profile over natural mortality ($M$) found the model results to be quite sensitive to the assumed value of $M$: with all values of $M$ 0.025-0.055 resulting in likelihoods within 5 units of the base model (Figure \ref{fig:M_prof}).
 Meanwhile there was no support in the data for values of $M$ above 0.06 or below 0.02.
-Length composition data, particularly from the two trawl fleets, was the major contributor to the changes in likelihood observed over the range of tested values for $M$ (Figure \ref{fig:M_prof}).
+Length composition data, particularly from the south trawl fleet, was the major contributor to the changes in likelihood observed over the range of tested values for $M$ (Figure \ref{fig:M_prof}).
 All plausible values of $M$ resulted in similar levels of depletion (Figure \ref{fig:M_relspawnout}), but a wide range of levels for unfished spawning output (Figure \ref{fig:M_spawnout})

 Because reliable age data are sparse for shortspine thornyhead, making growth a major uncertainty in this assessment, a likelihood profile over growth coefficients, length at minimum age ($a_{min}$) and length at maximum age ($a_{max}$), for each sex, was conducted.
 For the profile, length at amin for females ranged from 10 cm to 15 cm and length at $a_{max}$ ranged from 60 cm to 150 cm.
 For males, length at $a_{min}$ ranged from 8cm to 12 cm and length at $a_{max}$ ranged from 55 cm to 140 cm.
 As with the growth sensitivity analysis described above, likelihood was minimized for higher growth scenarios (Figure \ref{fig:growth_prof}).
 Spawning biomass trajectories showed similar patterns to the growth sensitivity, with higher growth scenarios producing substantially higher spawning output (Figure \ref{fig:growth_spawnout}).
 Based on both the fishery and survey length compositions, the largest fish, under a high growth model, are not necessarily being observed in the data.
 This, in combination with a low natural mortality, may be driving the higher spawning output patterns under high growth scenarios.